 CAPM (Certified Associate in Project Management) is the global standard in project management.
 This certification demonstrates that you have a solid foundation in project management, including important terminologies, processes, and implementation techniques.

 CAPM is a great entry-level qualification and is ideal for junior-level practitioners and MBA students.

 CompTIA Project+ is designed for professionals who manage smaller, less complex projects as part of their other job duties but also have foundational project management skills.
 Since the certification covers essential project management concepts beyond one methodology or framework, it’s a good entry level qualification to pursue.

 “I’m an intermediate-level project manager.”

 An intermediate-level project manager has probably been working in the field for at least one year.
-You might have even completed CompTIA Project+ or CAPM and are looking to expand your knowledge of project management methodologies and frameworks.
+You might have even completed CompTIA Project+ or CAPM and are looking to expand your knowledge on project management software, methodologies and frameworks.